Swing, then miss it: MLB pitchers could bat for final time

 “I think it’s definitely going to be pretty special that this could be the last pitchers ever hitting in baseball.
 We’ve definitely brought it up,” Braves starter Ian Anderson said.

 No more Madison Bumgarner swinging for the fences.
 No more Bartolo Colon flailing and losing his helmet — or shocking everyone by going deep.
-No more Greinke grounding a single up the middle, as he did Saturday night in Game 4.
+No more Greinke grounding a single up the middle, as he did Saturday night in Game 4 (he also lined a pinch-hit single Sunday night).

 Say goodbye to double switches.
 Sacrifice bunts would shrivel up and automatic intentional walks to face the pitcher would vanish, too.
 So would the risk of a $20 million ace pulling his hamstring while running the bases.